 Irish-founded ‘kid tech’ company SuperAwesome gets Microsoft backing

-Microsoft has taken a stake in the group through its venture fund, M12
+Microsoft has taken a stake in the group as it raises $17m in a new fundraising round

 M12’s backing of SuperAwesome comes as concern over children’s privacy is growing and as authorities look to increase regulations to protect young people online